THOMASELOVE/500-2021/classes/class07/README.md

 ## OSIA Presentations for Next Time (Class 08: 2021-03-25)

 Those of you presenting next week as First Reader or Second Reader, please remember to make the deadlines [posted in the Course Calendar](https://thomaselove.github.io/500/calendar.html), and review the appropriate material below well in advance of that deadline so that things go smoothly.
+Additional details and links to materials are available on [the OSIA schedule page](https://github.com/THOMASELOVE/500-2021/blob/master/osia/schedule.md).

 - [the Requirements and Submission details for First Reviewer](https://github.com/THOMASELOVE/500-2021/blob/master/osia/README.md#your-presentation-as-first-reader)
 - or [the Second Reviewer Requirements and Submission details](https://github.com/THOMASELOVE/500-2021/blob/master/osia/README.md#second-reviewer)